cybozu-go/setup-hw/docs/collector.md

 `collector show` outputs collected Redfish data in the following JSON format.

 - key: path of Redfish data
-- value: JSON data retrieved by accessing Redfish API
+- value: JSON data returned from Redfish API as a page

 The output is like this: